TutteInstitute/toponymy/doc/llm_wrappers.rst

 hidden loops.
 Provider batch transports keep their own submission and result retrieval behavior; a batch can report per-item failure.

+Native batch status polling shares a budget of two retries for transient reads;
+submission is never retried by the wrapper.
+A failed remote job raises ``BatchProtocolError`` with its identifier and status.
+Local wait expiry raises ``TimeoutError`` through the managed naming API; the low-level wait returns ``False``.
+Anthropic's ``canceling`` state is polled until ``ended`` so that successful partial results can still be read.

+Cancellation attempts to stop the owned job and preserves the original error if cleanup fails.
+It does not purge uploaded inputs, including an upload that finished before cancellation was observed.
+Provider retention remains an account policy.
+Local await deadlines do not forcibly stop synchronous SDK threads; SDK network timeouts bound their requests.
+Polling and result retrieval have separate waits, not one deadline covering the entire operation.

+Use ``await wrapper.close()`` to release native batch clients.
+Anthropic closes the client it constructs and closes result streams after reading them.
+Azure and Cohere also close an injected client; callers sharing one must coordinate that lifecycle.

 Convenience factories such as ``OpenAINamer``, ``AnthropicNamer`` and ``OllamaNamer`` configure the same wrapper interfaces.
 Local model integrations may require optional packages and separately provisioned model files.
 Model